ssfar/42-Fillit/README.md

 ### Output

-The program give the solution square into the terminal via the standard output, each different letters represent a tetrimino
+The program give the solution square into the terminal via the standard output, each different letters represent a tetrimino.
 #### Here is an exemple of the program output
 ![a](https://user-images.githubusercontent.com/45463065/86276737-ba861900-bbd5-11ea-8cbe-3bfb02c4d6b3.jpg)